tolgadevsec/PHP-Security-Cheatsheet/README.md

 ```

 ### X-XSS-Protection Header
-The [X-XSS-Protection](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-XSS-Protection) header nables and configures XSS filtering available in some Browsers.
+The [X-XSS-Protection](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-XSS-Protection) header enables and configures XSS filtering available in some Browsers.
 Without the `mode=block` parameter, the Browser will render the page after it has been sanitized.

 ```php
 header("X-XSS-Protection: 1; mode=block");